Saturday, December 31, 2011 at 7:23 AM

 (Who outed Valerie Plame?
 The iPINIONS Journal, August 31, 2006)

-I am tempted to assert that Christopher Hitchens was so great a polemicist (in books, commentaries and debates) that he’s the only one I’ve ever expressed public admiration for.
-But this might only betray the regard I have for my own polemics.
-(For the record, as entertaining as I find Hitchens, I have far greater admiration and affinity for writers like Noam Chomsky and Chris Hedges.)
+I am tempted to assert that Christopher Hitchens was so great a polemicist (in books, commentaries and debates), he’s the only one I’ve ever expressed public admiration for.
+But, as entertaining as I find Hitchens, I have far greater admiration and affinity for writers like Noam Chomsky and Chris Hedges.